d-morrison/IntroStatActivities/_book/06-inference-1cat.md

 * P-value

-* Conclusion in context
+* Conclusion (written to answer the research question)

-* Confidence Interval
+* Confidence interval

-* Interpretation of the Confidence Interval
+* Interpretation of the confidence interval

+* Scope of inference

 \vspace{3in}